 You won’t find RGB lights on any of the 8GB sticks, which some people won’t love too much.
 However, you’ll get an excellent design that’s a combination of black, white and red, and does look pretty good.
 The heat spreader does a good job of keeping performance at bay.

 The timings are CL19, and the memory only goes up to 2666MHz, which isn’t the best.
 However, it comes with only 1.2V voltage, so power consumption is kept at a minimum.
-Pair this with a very wallet-friendly price, and you’re looking at an excellent RAM kit for users building a system on a budget.
+Pair this with a very wallet-friendly price, and you’re looking at the best RAM for Ryzen 3000 and for most users building a system on a budget.